faithlets/faithlets/README.md

-## Hi there,My name is Faith Letsoara 👋
+## Hi there, my name is Faith Letsoara 👋

 <div align="center">
   <!--  You can customize the typing text in the "lines=" section of the URL below -->